CHIPAsia/chip-examples/laravel/README.md

 ### Execute the following to run the app:

-1. Make sure to install all dependencies
+1. Make sure to install all dependencies:

    ```bash
    composer dump-autoload    //remove autoload